10 Empowering Prayers for Strength and Wisdom

 You’ve certainly faced a few strains of your own this past year.
 I don’t know what they looked like, but I know I’m not the only one who has wrestled with God in the midnight hour.
 I’m not the only one who has lifted countless prayers for strength in life’s trying times.

-How to Pray Prayers for Strength
+Prayers for Strength and Wisdom

 What are we to do when the darkness comes and we’re left alone with our fears, pain, and unmet expectations?
 What do we do when life is hard, and we’re not quite sure how to keep putting one foot in front of the other?